clojusc/mesomatic-examples/README.md

-# mesomatic-hello
+# mesomatic-example

-*A 'Hello, World' for Clojure and Mesos using Mesomatic*
+*A Clojure Port of the Mesos Java Example*

 [![][mesos-logo]][mesos-logo-large]